springfall2008/batpred/docs/output-data.md

 ## Basic status

-- predbat.status - Gives the current status & errors and logs any adjustments made to your inverter
+- predbat.status - Gives the current status & errors and logs any changes that predbat makes to your inverter

 ## Baseline data

 What your battery is expected to do with no changes made by Predbat:

-- predbat.battery_hours_left - The number of hours left until your home battery is predicated to run out (stops at the maximum prediction time)
+- predbat.battery_hours_left - The number of hours left until your home battery is predicted to run out (stops at the maximum prediction time)
 - predbat.charge_limit - The current charge limit used for the scenario in %
 - predbat.charge_limit_kw - The current charge limit used for the scenario in kwH
 - predbat.duration - The duration of the prediction maximum in hours